AntiBupt/BombermanGame/README.md

 3.It only supportted classification and numpy input(ImageDataGenerator will be used)

 4.No available checkpoint

+## problems(12/16/2019)
+pre_train isn't available now because of the change of input dimension, this will be updated later.

 5.OpenAI gym API(gym.openai.com) it will be compatiable with gym API
 ## Contact me